O'Leary Manager 2000: Playing

 The playing side of the game is similar in style to Sensible Soccer and Kick Off; offering a 2D, top-down perspective on the match.
 It has been praised for this style, as it values successful gameplay more than impressive graphics.

-It is relatively simple to play, with the D-pad used for moving your selected player, and the "A" and "B" buttons used to shoot and pass respectively.
+It is relatively simple to play, with the D-pad used for moving the selected player, and the "A" and "B" buttons used to shoot and pass respectively.
 Holding the button down will increase shot power, but will decrease accuracy.
-You can also apply curl to the ball by pressing left or right on the D-pad after the ball is hit.
-Pressing the "start" button will allow you to view a short replay of the previous action, which you can toggle between slow motion and real-time match speed by pressing the "select" button.
-Pressing the "select" button in open play will pause the game and display the menu, allowing you to change your tactics (formation, playing style etc.), make substitutions or to exit the match entirely and return to the default menu screen.
+The player can also apply curl to the ball by pressing left or right on the D-pad after the ball is hit.
+Pressing the "start" button allows playing a short replay of the previous action in slow motion or real-time match speed.

 Competitions

-In both player and manager roles, your chosen teams will participate in a number of competitions.
-This includes your domestic league (e.g. La Liga), where around 20-24 teams will compete through the year to gain the highest points total possible; therefore gaining the highest league position.
-Domestic cup competitions feature heavily as well, with teams from both leagues of your selected country competing in a knock-out competition.
-If your team achieves a high league position, they will enter European competitions.
+In both player and manager roles, the chosen teams will participate in a number of competitions.
+This includes the domestic league (e.g. La Liga), where around 20–24 teams will compete through the year to gain the highest points total possible, therefore gaining the highest league position.
+Domestic cup competitions feature heavily as well, with teams from both leagues of the selected country competing in a knock-out competition.
+If a team achieves a high league position, they will enter European competitions.
 The top teams will enter the UEFA Champions League with a select number of teams below them entering the UEFA Cup.

 Although the cup competitions in O'Leary Manager 2000 are not officially licensed (i.e. "Domestic Cup" instead of "FA Cup and "Euro Cup" instead of "UEFA Champions League"), they follow the same rules and structure of the competitions they represent.

 Multiplayer

-Despite being primarily a single-player game, O'Leary Manager 2000 allows the player to compete in a one-off match against another person, either as a player, a manager or both.
-This is done by connected both Game Boys together using a Game Link cable, as long as both users have the games cartridge installed.
+O'Leary Manager 2000 allows the player to compete in a one-off match against another person, either as a player, a manager or both.
+This is done by connected both Game Boys together using a Game Link cable, as long as both users have the game's cartridge installed.

+Development

+The game was developed by Oxford-based LiveMedia UK Ltd, with the playing mode using an updated version of the Total Soccer engine from the same studio.

 Reception

+The game received largely positive reviews.

+It was scored as 92% in Game Boy Official Magazine, with the review describing it as "class on grass" and the "only game you'll ever need....for action packed football on the go".
+It received a 9/10 in GAME - The Game Boy Color Magazine, with the review praising both the management and match play modes as "comprehensive".
+64 Magazine's Mike Richardson praised the playing mode as reminiscent of a "handheld version of Sensible Soccer", awarding a score of 90%.

 In a 2014 retrospective review, Mikey Traynor of Balls.ie called O'Leary Manager 2000 "a great game, and one that should be played by far more people."
+It has been described as "easily the best football game on Game Boy".